-University of Hartford offers 2 Clinical Psychology degree programs.
-It's a medium sized, private not-for-profit, four-year university in a midsize city.
-In 2019, 56 Clinical Psychology students graduated with students earning 33 Master's degrees, and 23 Doctoral degrees.
+Wright State University-Main Campus offers 3 Clinical Psychology degree programs.
+It's a large, public, four-year university in a large suburb.
+In 2019, 53 Clinical Psychology students graduated with students earning 26 Master's degrees, 24 Doctoral degrees, and 3 Certificates.

 |School||Average Tuition||Student Teacher Ratio||Enrolled Students|